El Salvador archbishop apologizes over priest sex abuse case

-SAN SALVADOR, El Salvador (AP) — El Salvador’s top Roman Catholic cleric has apologized for the alleged sexual abuse by a priest of an unidentified minor 25 years ago.
+SAN SALVADOR, El Salvador (AP) — El Salvador’s top Roman Catholic cleric apologized Sunday for the alleged sexual abuse by a priest of an unidentified minor 25 years ago.

-San Salvador Archbishop José Luis Escobar Alas said in a news conference after celebrating Sunday Mass that “we have apologized to the victim and now I am repeating it publicly.”
+“We have apologized to the victim and now I am repeating it publicly, and we also ask for forgiveness from the community for the scandal that this has caused,” San Salvador Archbishop José Luis Escobar Alas said in a news conference after celebrating Mass.

-He asked people for forgiveness as well as prayers “for the victim and also for the priest.”
+“At the same time we pray for the victim and also for the priest,” he said.

+The victim was received by the Archdiocese’s Commission on Childhood Protection, which according to Escobar, “found merit in their accusation and suggested that the proper canonical process be initiated.”

+The priest, identified as Leopoldo Sosa Tolentino, was suspended, the archbishop said.

 In 2016, the church defrocked three Salvadoran priests after they were found guilty of sexually abusing children.